CPSC319-2022/Yojana/README.md

 ### Environment Variables

-You will need to create a `.env` file in the root directory of the project with your environment variables.
+You will need to create a `.env` and a `.env.test` file in the root directory of the project with your environment variables.

-You can use the `.env.example` file present in the root directory as a template.
+You can use the `.env.example` and `.env.test.example` files present in the root directory as templates.

 ### Setting up Database using Prisma